helloYeon/docker-lamp-laravel-centos7/README.md

 # docker-lamp-laravel-centos7
-This is a multi domain basic LAMP environment built using Docker Compose.
+This is a basic LAMP environment built using Docker Compose.
 It consists following.

 - php7.3
 - centos7